 ►What are my Payment Options?
-E-Check (Electronic Check) allows you to pay your fees by withdrawing funds directly from your checking account.
+E-Check (Electronic Check) allows you to pay your fees by withdrawing funds directly from your checking or savings account.
 There is no fee when paying by E-Check.

-Cal Maritime accepts VISA, MasterCard, American Express and Discover payments online.
-CashNet SmartPay charges a 2.9% service fee on all credit/debit card payment transactions.
+Credit and Debit payments are accepted online through VISA, MasterCard, American Express and Discover.
+CashNet SmartPay charges a 2.75% service fee on all credit/debit card payment transactions.

 ►Can I estimate what my fees will be before they are posted to my student account?
 A Fees Estimator tool is available on the Cal Maritime website to help you calculate estimated fees.

 Cruise, International Experience, Co-Op and Commercial Cruise are part of the summer term.
 Tuition and registration charges are billed in March.

 ►I am not from California, will I have to pay out-of-state tuition?
 Yes.
 Unless you are a recipient of the WUE (Western Undergraduate Exchange) Scholarship.
 Otherwise, non-resident fees are charged at $372 per semester unit for all units enrolled.
 This is in addition to the other mandatory registration and tuition fees charged to all students.